Use-case: Syncing ALM Octane and Jira

 Step 8: Run synchronization

-Tip: Every iteration, Micro Focus Connect sets a watermark so that it only looks for changes since the last iteration.
+Tip: For every iteration, a watermark is set so that the synchronization only looks for changes since the last iteration.
 If you run sync and do not see expected changes, this may be because you changed mappings since the last iteration, but the change is not registering because of an existing watermark.
 In this case, choose Clear Watermarks from the connection's gear icon before running sync.

 See also: